kaifishr/MathLang/README.md

 ## Motivation

 This projects provides dataloaders for mathematical expressions suitable for machine learning research.
-Mathematical expressions such as arithmetic, algebraic, or boolean expressions can be generated quickly, at low cost, and with arbitrarily high complexity.
-Furthermore, they come with short- and long-range dependencies, which makes them useful to train a neural network to learn long-range interactions between tokens in a sequence.
+Mathematical expressions such as arithmetic, algebraic, or boolean expressions can be generated fast, at low cost, and with arbitrarily high complexity.
+Furthermore, these expressions come with short- and long-range dependencies, which makes them useful to train a neural network to learn these interactions between tokens in a sequence.

 ## Algebraic and Arithmetic Expressions